Information for Travellers

 - Show a copy of your Travel Authorisation.
 If you do not have a printer, have ready a charged phone or tablet to show your Travel Authorisation.

 - Undergo PCR COVID-19 testing at the Bermuda L.F.
 Wade International Airport.
-Those with a pre-departure PCRCOVID-19 test will quarantine at their accommodation until results are ready (turnaround time between 6 to 8 hours in most cases, when arrival happens during the day, but can take longer).This applies to adults and children ages 10 and up.
+Those with a pre-departure PCR COVID-19 test will quarantine at their accommodation until results are ready (turnaround time is approximately 24 hours for most results, though results may take longer depending on arrival time).This applies to adults and children ages 10 and up.
 Children less than 10 years-old are exempt from the PCR COVID-19 test.

 - Wear a face mask and practise physical distancing to the greatest extent possible

 On-island Experience — When enjoying Bermuda, travellers must:

 - Practise physical distancing, hygiene and mask-wearing in all public spaces where there is close contact with others, including on all public transport (taxis, ferries and buses).
 Simultaneously, we’re working to increase contactless payment methods

 - Take your own temperature twice per day and report via online application/portal

 - Take a COVID-19 test, administered on Day 4, Day 8 and Day 14 at testing centres (Perot Post Office, City of Hamilton Mon–Sat; Southside, St. David’s Sun).
 The location and time of each of your tests will automatically be booked for you, so please do not arrange separate appointments.
 You will receive email reminders 24 hours before each test.
 To reschedule the time, please call the government’s COVID-19 hotline: 441/444-2498 (open 9 am–9pm).
 Note: For subsequent on-island tests, Day 0 is the day you arrive in Bermuda.